Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Empirical Analysis

 In terms of DNN architectures, we focus on practically relevant models, while previous studies mainly considered small networks \cite{birdal2021intrinsic,hodgkinson_generalization_2022,dupuis2023generalization,sefidgaran_data-dependent_2024}.
 We examine two different families of architectures.
 The first family consists of vision transformers (ViT \cite{touvron2021training}, CaiT \cite{touvron2021going}, Swin \cite{liu2021swin}, see Table \ref{table:transformers_architecture}), each evaluated on both the CIFAR$10$ \cite{krizhevsky_cifar-10_2014} and CIFAR$100$ \cite{cifar100} datasets.
 Moreover, we also tested our theory on graph neural networks (GNN) architectures, namely GatedGCN \cite{bresson2017residual} and GraphSage \cite{hamilton2017inductive} trained on the Super-pixel MNIST dataset \cite{dwivedi2023benchmarking}.
 To the best of our knowledge, this is the first time these kinds of topological complexities have been evaluated on transformers and GNNs.
 We ran the experiments on 18 NVIDIA 2080Ti (11 GB) GPUs.

 \paragraph{Granulated Kendall's coefficients.} We assess the correlation between our complexities and the generalization error by using the granulated Kendall's coefficients (GKC) \cite{jiang_fantastic_2019}.
 While the classical Kendall's coefficients (KC) \cite{kendall_new_1938} (denoted $\tau$) measures the correlation between two quantities, it may fail to capture their causal relationship.
 Instead, one ``granulated'' coefficient is defined in \cite{jiang_fantastic_2019} for each hyperparameter (\ie, $\boldsymbol{\psi}_{\mathrm{LR}}$ for $\eta$ and $\boldsymbol{\psi}_{\mathrm{BS}}$ for $b$); it measures the correlation when only this hyperparameter is varying.
 In Table \ref{table:big-table}, we report $\tau$, $\boldsymbol{\psi}_{\mathrm{LR}}$ and $\boldsymbol{\psi}_{\mathrm{BS}}$, and the averaged GKC, $\boldsymbol{\Psi} := (\boldsymbol{\psi}_{\mathrm{LR}} + \boldsymbol{\psi}_{\mathrm{BS}}) / 2$, for several models, datasets and topological complexities.
 In Figures \ref{fig:psi_plot_l1} and \ref{fig:psi_plot_optimizers}, we represent our topological complexities in the plane $(\boldsymbol{\psi}_{\mathrm{BS}}, \boldsymbol{\psi}_{\mathrm{LR}})$; the red square indicates the region of best correlation (the coefficients are in $[-1,1]$, their sign is the sign of the correlation).
+It should be noted that a scaling of this constant $B$, coming from \Cref{ass:boundedness}, would not impact the correlation between generalization and topological complexities that is observed in our experiments.